artenax/fractal/README.md

 The current stable version is 4.4.2 (released March 2023).

 Flatpak is the recommended installation method.
-Until our next iteration is ready, you can get the official Fractal Flatpak on Flathub.
+Until our next iteration is ready, you can get the official Fractal Flatpak from Flathub.

 <a href="https://flathub.org/apps/details/org.gnome.Fractal">
 <img